-The internship course requires a learning plan, reflective component, and an analytical component (e.g., essay, paper, or presentation).
-Individual learning plans are retained in the office of Internship.
+The internship course requires a syllabus, reflective component, and an analytical component (e.g., essay, paper, or presentation).
+Individual syllabi are retained in the office of Internship.
 This course satisfies the EE requirement.

 Course may be repeated for academic credit by arrangement.
-Credit variable.